 - Agency workers and directors who are not also employees do not have the right to request flexible working.

-2.2 If an employee has already made a request, they are not entitled to make another request until 12 months later.
+An employee who has already made a request is not entitled to make another for 12 months

 - Other employees who own shares in their employer are entitled to request flexible working.